2013 Neo Irakleio Golden Dawn office shooting: Giorgos Fountoulis

-Reactions to the murders
+Reactions

 Political reactions

 The government, through its spokesman Simos Kedikoglou, made the following statement for the double murder: "The killers, whoever they may be, will be dealt with ruthlessly by democracy, justice and the united Greek society.
 Let everyone know".

 All political parties in Greece united in unanimously condemning the attack.
 The murder of the two members hit the headlines and became the first topic on the global networks in Greece and around the world.
 The party of Golden Dawn issued an announcement after the assassination blaming the government and the media for the murders, further accusing the government of Antonis Samaras for failing to deal effectively with terrorism while the anti-terrorist branch of the Greek police was investigating Golden Dawn for criminal offenses instead.

 The Municipal Council of Thessaloniki condemned, by resolution, the murders of the two men in Neo Irakleio.

-In December 2013, the government of Greece offered a reward of one million Euros, to anyone who would provide information that would lead to the capture of the murderers of Manolis Kapelonis and Giorgos Fountoulis.
+In December 2013, the government of Greece offered a reward of one million euros to anyone who would provide information that would lead to the capture of the murderers of Manolis Kapelonis and Giorgos Fountoulis.

-Other reactions
+Other

 Golden Dawn commemorated thrice in memory of Kapelonis and Fountoulis of the Golden Dawn attended by MP Members and Greek citizens.

-Commemorations and marches by various far-right organizations and football fans holding candles and torches, also took place in countries like Italy, Serbia and Spain; assorted fascists in London held a demonstration which characterized the victims as "Martyrs", and in cities like Rome, Milan and Madrid.
+Commemorations and marches by various far-right organisations and football fans holding candles and torches, also took place in countries like Italy, Serbia and Spain; assorted fascists in London held a demonstration which characterized the victims as "martyrs", and in cities like Rome, Milan and Madrid.
 Supporters of football teams Radnički Niš, Hellas Verona and Lazio hung banners during a group match with slogans in support of the two victims.
-The action drew some criticism, with The Union of Italian Jewish Communities releasing a statement which read "Any excuse, even the barbaric murder of the two young men, becomes a legal excuse to support movements that have racism, anti-Semitism and xenophobia in their DNA. [sport- ] Stadium racism is an unacceptable phenomenon and should be treated as such.
+The action drew some criticism, with the Union of Italian Jewish Communities releasing a statement which read "Any excuse, even the barbaric murder of the two young men, becomes a legal excuse to support movements that have racism, anti-Semitism and xenophobia in their DNA.
+Stadium racism is an unacceptable phenomenon and should be treated as such.
 That is why we hope for immediate action and strict measures by the competent authorities".
-Far right groups continue to remember the victims of the shooting, such as the Neo-Nazi Swedish Nordic Resistance Movement holding a commemoration of the victims on the fifth anniversary.

 The mother of one of the killed Golden Dawn members was praised in the media for her 'dignified and outspoken response', saying "I want to send a message especially to our youth, who are going through such difficult times, not to create such extremism ...
 Bloodshed is not the right way.
 Where do we live?
 In a jungle?"